dschultz110/nooks-ecranny-ruby-on-rails/README.md

 This application is meant to demonstrate an eCommerce website using the Ruby on Rails framework.
 It uses information from the [Animal Crossing New Horizons API]("http://acnhapi.com/doc").

+## Demo
+A [demo of this app]("https://nooks-ecranny.herokuapp.com/") is up and running minus the sign-up functionality.

 ## Configuration
 To get this project running, after cloning this repository enter the following commands:
 ```